ThingPulse/docs/docs/index.md

 - **Guides**: a single self-contained guide for every product
 - **How-tos**: instructions for a single topic that is not tied to a specific product, they are included in the guides where applicable

-!!! note

-    This is work in progress as we continue to transfer and polish the scattered bits an pieces of documentation we haven been maintaining in various other places.